-Change in Control Arrangements
+Change in Control and Severance Arrangements

-The award agreements for options granted prior to fiscal 2016 under the 2010 Stock Incentive Plan provides that the vesting of all options granted under the plan will accelerate upon a "change in control," as defined in the plan.
-The award agreements for restricted stock granted prior to fiscal 2016 under the 2010 Stock Incentive Plan similarly provide for accelerated vesting of such equity awards upon a "change in control," as defined in the plan.
-For options and restricted stock granted under the 2010 Stock Incentive Plan in fiscal 2016 or later, the 2010 Stock Incentive Plan includes a "double trigger" feature that provides that such awards will vest only upon a recipient's qualifying termination of employment that occurs on or within two years after the date of a "change in control," as defined in that plan, unless the award is not assumed by the acquiring or surviving company in such change in control.
+Our named executive officers are not entitled to any "single trigger" equity acceleration with a change in control.
+The 2010 Stock Incentive Plan includes a "double trigger" feature that provides that options and restricted stock awards will vest only upon a recipient's qualifying termination of employment that occurs on or within two years after the date of a "change in control," as defined in that plan, unless the award is not assumed by the acquiring or surviving company in such change in control.
+Accordingly, there are no outstanding unvested options or restricted stock awards that do not contain a double trigger.
 For this purpose, "qualifying termination of employment" means the recipient's termination by the Company without cause or termination by the recipient for good reason.

-In addition, the Company has entered into employment continuity agreements with certain executive officers, including each of the named executives.
+In addition, the Company has entered into Employment Continuity Agreements with certain executive officers, including each of the named executive officers.
 The terms of the agreements, which are described in greater detail elsewhere in this proxy statement, generally provide for certain lump sum payments and continued benefits in the event that an executive is terminated without cause or resigns with good reason within specified periods following a change in control.
 The Committee believes that the foregoing arrangements will help the Company retain continuity of management during the uncertain period leading up to an actual or potential change in control by giving the executives certain assurances of financial security.
 Such assurances should result in the executives being less distracted by personal risks and better able to devote their full time and best efforts to the performance of their duties.